Skip to content

 Grade: F

-This is the percent of residents who suffered from a major fall.
-Falls leading to serious injury are often linked to lower quality nursing care.
-Better nursing protocols reduces the percentage of residents in a nursing home who sustain major falls.
+This is the percentage of patients that have had a major fall.
+Falls resulting in major injuries are often the result of lower quality nursing care.
+Closer supervision can minimize the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections